HISTORY OF CANNABIS

-It’s also worth noting that while the federal government of the U.S. claim no medical uses of cannabis, they also hold a patent for cannabis as of 2001:
+It’s also worth noting that while the federal government of the U.S. claim no medical uses of cannabis, they also hold a patent for cannabis as of 2001: US Patent 6630507.

 From the text of the patent: “Cannabinoids have been found to have antioxidant properties, unrelated to NMDA receptor antagonism.

 This new found property makes cannabinoids useful in the treatment and prophylaxis of wide variety of oxidation associated diseases, such as ischemic, age-related, inflammatory and autoimmune diseases.”